-The computational results for the distribution of the total differences in SNPs between pairs of virtual individuals are shown in Figure 2.
-The width of the peaks in the Figure 2A essentially depends on the number of genomic loci, in which SNPs are in linkage equilibrium with each other.
-In the model where the number of loci with linkage equilibrium is 5,000, the peak for the total genomic differences between virtual individuals (shown in blue) closely matches the shape of the peak computed for the actual Great Britain population (which, for comparison, is also present in Figure 2A and shown as a red bold line).
-This number (5,000) of chromosomal loci with linkage equilibrium with each other roughly corresponds to that in the human genome.
-There is an ambiguity in the estimation of the exact number of such loci in humans because of the fact that linkage disequilibrium between SNPs in humans decays continuously with increasing physical distance between SNPs, and also depends on the local recombination rate, which is highly variable along chromosomes (ARNHEIM et al. 2003).
-If the human genome consisted of 5,000 loci with mutual linkage equilibrium, the average size of the locus would have to be 600 Kb.
-This nucleotide length in the human genome corresponds to 0.6 centimorgan for genetic distance, which seems reasonable for modeling of the locus size.
+and also depends on the local recombination rate, which is highly variable along chromosomes (Arnheim et al. 2003).
+If the human genome consisted of 5,000 loci with mutual linkage equilibrium, the average size of the locus would have to be 600 kb.
+This nucleotide length in the human genome corresponds to 0.6 cM for genetic distance, which seems reasonable for modeling of the locus size.
 Hence, 5,000 loci with mutual linkage equilibrium give a rough approximation of the human genome.
-This estimation is congruent to common view in Hartl and Clark textbook (page 543) (HARTL 2007).
+This estimation is congruent to common view in Hartl and Clark (2007) textbook (page 543).
 However, for more precise estimation, the population history and demography should be taken into account.
 All in all, we attribute the narrow width of the peaks for the genomic differences in long-established African, Asian, and European populations to the presence of several thousand chromosomal loci in mutual linkage equilibrium.
 In each of these relatively old populations, the haplotypes of the loci have been well shuffled and all individuals have equal chances of carrying a particular haplotype.
-Figure 1, also reveals much wider peaks for the American populations.
+Figure 1 also reveals much wider peaks for the American populations.
 We attribute this increased width to the recent admixture in populations of the New World, where European, African, and Native American genomic ancestry may be observed in various proportions in different people.